fastbyt3/fastbyt3.github.io/about.md

 comments: false
 ---

-Aldeesh, goes by the name `fastbyt3` in the tech world.
-He is a student from India pursuing his bachelors in Computer Science Engineering.
-His primary interests lie in the realm of cybersecurity.
-He also has a passion for learning new and random things.
-Beside tech, his hobbies are reading comics and novels and playing badminton.
+Hello visitor 👋, welcome to my place on the internet

+I go by **fastbyte** in the cyber realm but IRL my name is Aldeesh.
+Currently I'm a student pursuing my Bachelor's in Computer Science Engineering.
+I focus on the Offensive side of cybersecurity but I dabble in blue team activities from time to time.

+I constantly grind on HackTheBox and Tryhackme to improve my red-teaming skills.
+I'm a "Pro hacker" on HTB and _top 1% globally_ with "God" rank on tryhackme.

+Apart from that I participate in CTFs and enjoy solving past CTF challenges.

+Outside the infosec realm, I enjoy reading a lot.
+My main intrests are fiction novels, comics and manhwas.
+Watching animes is also a major hobby of mine.

-If you have anything to ask feel free to shoot a dm 🏹 .
+If you have anything to ask or wanna root some boxes together feel free to shoot a dm 🏹 .

 - {{ site.author.email }}
 - github.com/{{ site.author.github }}
 - Discord : Fastbyte#9552
+- Twitter : fastbyt3

+And, if you want to take a look at my portfolio : [not ready yet](/thanks)